-defcommand name (&rest args) (&rest interactive-args) &body body [Macro]
+defcommand name(&rest args)(&rest interactive-args)&body body [Macro]

-Create a command function and store its interactive hints in command-hash.
+Create a command function and store its interactive hints in \command-hash\.
 The local variable %interactivep% can be used to check if the command was called interactively.
 If it is non-NIL then it was called from a keybinding or from the colon command.

 The NAME argument can be a string, or a list of two symbols.
 If the latter, the first symbol names the command, and the second indicates the type of group under which this command will be usable.
-Currently, tile-group and floating-group are the two possible values.
+Currently, tile-group, floating-group and dynamic-group are the possible values.